automatisch/automatisch/packages/docs/pages/apps/signalwire/connection.md

 5. Provide your **Space Name** from the URL and paste it to the **Space NAME** field on the Automatisch connection creation page.
 6. Click **Submit** button on Automatisch.
-7. Now you can start using the new Signalwire connection!
+7. Now you can start using the new SignalWire connection!